How to screen for bowel cancer

 An FOBT can detect small amounts of blood in the bowel motion.
 The FOBT looks for blood in the bowel motion, but not for bowel cancer itself.

-If your result is positive you will be asked to contact your doctor, who may recommend further tests, usually a colonoscopy, to find the cause of bleeding.
+If your result is positive you will be asked to contact your doctor, who may recommend further tests.
+This is usually a colonoscopy to help identify the cause of bleeding.

 What is the process?

 The FOBT test is quick, easy, painless and can be done in the privacy of your own home.

 To increase the chances of detecting tiny amounts of blood in your bowel motion, you will need to take samples from two separate bowel motions.